seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 the 2σ floor pushes the stops ratio BELOW 1 (errs safe), and symmetric diffusive jumps stay inside the estimated σ — only wick-like moves can push the ratio above 1.

-**Section D (`--target`) is six controls rather than a world**, added by TZ-27 and re-registered by TZ-28: D1 target calibration, D2 monotonicity of `Ω(k)`, D3 the limit as the window grows, D4 an identity differ, D5 truncation invariance, D6 a side swap. **D2 and D3 shipped red, and the reason is inv.
+**Section D (`--target`) is nine controls rather than a world, and the count is stated here because a stale one has already cost a cycle**: TZ-36 specified «two new controls beside D1–D6» while D7 was already taken by TZ-32, and the Executor had to renumber its own controls to avoid two D7s in one output.
+The nine: D1 target calibration, D2 monotonicity of `Ω(k)`, D3 the limit as the window grows, D4 an identity differ, D5 truncation invariance, D6 a side swap (TZ-27, re-registered by TZ-28) · D7 the regime-word partition (TZ-32) · D8 the anchor partition and D9 the anchor-off identity of `prod_anchor` (TZ-36). **D2 and D3 shipped red, and the reason is inv.
 61 — both bars named an object the author had assumed rather than derived.** D2 required `Ω(k)` to fall across five grid points when production's own `RR_MIN` can never admit the first one, so the claim was unevaluable